FilippoCastellani/CaVe/README.md

 Due to the absence of ground truth data and time constraints, the algorithms were not tested on a validation dataset.
 This is a very important step in order to evaluate the robustness of any algorithm and to tune the parameters of the algorithm.

 However, the algorithm developed for [Project 2](#project-2-quasi-automatic-segmentation-of-lesions-in-brain-mri-images) was tested against different levels of noise and proved to be robust against different types of noise (Gaussian, Salt & Pepper) at different intensities.
-Also the results are promising so that the algorithm could proceed onto the next step of validation.
+### Also, the results are promising so that the algorithm could proceed onto the next step of validation.

 # Brief description of the projects: